What is a Bike Fit? - Coach Tip Tuesday

 Everyone who rides a bicycle should be comfortable while riding said bicycle.
 Yes, EVERYONE who rides a bicycle should be comfortable.
 This means that whether you’re riding a beach cruiser, a hybrid bike with your kids, a time trial bike in a triathlon, or a mountain bike on the trails, you should be comfortable.

 You may be surprised to read this.
-In my 15+ years in the endurance sports industry, I’ve heard so many people say that they didn’t realize that feeling uncomfortable during or after their rides is not what should be happening.
-I actually didn’t know this myself when I first got started!
+In my 18+ years in the endurance sports industry, I’ve heard so many people say that they didn’t realize that they shouldn’t be feeling uncomfortable during or after their rides.
+I actually didn’t know this myself when I first started riding a bike more seriously!
 But nope, your butt shouldn’t be chafed, your hands shouldn't be aching, your back shouldn’t be seizing up, and your feet shouldn’t be numb.

 So how does one get comfortable on a bike?
 By getting a Bike Fit from a trained and knowledgeable bike fitter.

-I became a certified bike fitter in 2017.
+I became a certified bike fitter in 2017, and I currently provide Bike Fits for riders at Mello Velo Bicycle Shop in Syracuse.
 I was trained by Master Fitter Adam Sczech, who has completed over 8,000 bike fits in his 20+ year bike fitting career and who developed the Veritas Fit System.
-I chose to learn from Master Fitter Adam not only because he was the smartest Bike Fitter I ever interacted with, but because his bike fitting philosophy focused on knowledge, rather than gimmicks or “tangibles”.
+I chose to learn from Master Fitter Adam not only because he was the smartest Bike Fitter I had ever interacted with, but because his bike fitting philosophy focused on knowledge, rather than gimmicks or “tangibles”.
 The main cornerstone of his fitting philosophy is Epicurean in nature and focuses on “Ride the bike, don’t fight the bike.”

-A lot of bike shops and fitters focus on the system that they are using to complete a Bike Fit.
+A lot of bike shops and bike fitters focus on the system that they are using to complete a Bike Fit.
 Often, these systems are marketed to athletes claiming that they can save a certain number of watts over a certain distance or that they can make the rider a certain percentage more aerodynamic.
 They often look fancy and complex.
-While I won’t say that these systems are completely ineffective, I will say that complexity is what sells, and companies know this.
-Foundational principles are not as sexy or glamourous, yet those are the things that (time and time again) actually do work.
+While I won’t say that these systems are completely ineffective (because they’re not), I will say that complexity is what sells, and companies know this.
+Foundational principles are not as sexy or glamourous, yet these “boring”, simple things are the things that (time and time again) actually do work.

 The numbers make the system sound fancy and like it must “work” as a result of that fanciness or complexity.
-However, after being in this industry so long and after conducting dozens of bike fits on so many different athletes each year, I can tell you that bike fitting is much more about the fitter’s knowledge of the human body, observational skills when working with an rider, factoring in how the person is riding the bike, and using all of that knowledge collectively to make the rider comfortable.
+However, after being in this industry so long and after conducting Bike Fits on so many different athletes each year, I can tell you that bike fitting is much more about the fitter’s knowledge of the human body, observational skills when working with a rider, factoring in how the person is riding the bike, communication skills, and using all of that knowledge collectively to make the rider comfortable.

 There are three places where the human body makes contact with a bicycle: